chaseofthejungle/software-architecture-overview-guide/README.md

 * Event-Driven Architecture
   + As the parts of the app in this architecture are independent/decoupled, flexibility in design and high scalability can result.
     - This is especially useful for apps that work in real-time and therefore must be highly responsive.
-  + As the name implies, parts/components of the app integrate based on the occurrence of events.
+  + As the name implies, parts/components of the app react based on the occurrence of events that they detect.
     - When a specified event (whether from a user or the system) occurs, code/logic is called to handle it.
+  + Events can be handled asynchronously, improving responsiveness.
 * Layered Architecture
   + Responsibilities are mapped to unique layers of the app, such as data access, business logic, and data presentation.
-    - Separation of duties between layers assists with app configuration and maintenance.
+    - Separation of duties between layers assists with app configuration and maintenance, as adjustments in one layer do not directly impact other layers.
     - A potential down side is that the layers must be well-defined and set up to communicate properly, or errors and bottlenecks may occur.
 * Microservices Architecture
-  + This involves breaking down apps into smaller services that rely upon APIs.
+  + This involves breaking down apps into smaller, only loosely-coupled services that rely upon APIs.
-    - Services perform independently, including development, deployment, and scaling.
+    - Services are self-contained, performing independently (such as with development, deployment, scaling).
     - Apps become more flexible, in terms of technologies that can be integrated into a stack for each service.
   + Each service can be mapped to a specific business function/feature.
     - A potential down side to this is that apps and their services (both internally and in communications with other services) can become more difficult to configure/manage.